orra-dev/agent-fragile-to-prod-guide/monolith-app/README.md

-# Marketplace Assistant - Initial Monolithic Application
+# Marketplace Assistant - Initial Monolith Application

 This is the initial implementation of our AI-powered Marketplace Assistant.
 It's a monolithic application that handles all aspects of the shopping experience, from product recommendations to delivery estimation, purchase processing, and notifications.

 ## Architecture

-The application is structured as a single monolithic agent that handles multiple responsibilities:
+This a classic Agent setup where an LLM uses tool calling to find info and execute tasks.

+There's a minor twist where we also call another Agent using a tool call (simulated for delivery estimates).

 - Understanding user requests
 - Product recommendations
 - Inventory management